-d.
+- d.
+Based on average daily shares outstanding. - e.
 Total return is not annualized for periods less than one year.
-Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption at net asset value on the last day of the period.

-f.
-Portfolio turnover rate includes portfolio transactions that are executed as a result of the Fund offering and redeeming Creation Units solely for cash ("Cash creations").

-g.
-Portfolio turnover rate excluding cash creations was as follows: 43.83% 53.18% 129.98%
+Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption at net asset value on the last day of the period. - f.
+Ratios are annualized for periods less than one year. - g.
+Portfolio turnover rate includes portfolio transactions that are executed as a result of the Fund offering and redeeming Creation Units solely for cash ("Cash creations"). - h.
+Portfolio turnover rate excluding cash creations was as follows: 17.13% 43.83% 53.18% 129.98% -